arminms/scalable_allocators/README.md

 The `CMake` script configured in a way that if it cannot find the optional third-party libraries it tries to download and build them automatically.
-So, there is no need to do anything if they are missing.
+So, there is no need to do anything if they are missing but you need a working internet connection.
 ### Building using CMake
 On all platforms (Linux/Windows/MacOS), you can use the following commands:
 ```